kazurayam/TestingGradlePlugins-revised/docs/index.md

 2. I tested the artifacts using Gradle v7.4.2 on macOS v12.4.

-3. It is assumed that you understand the basics of Gradle.
+3. It is assumed that you understand the basics of Java programming and Gradle.
 I assume you need no explanation what `$ ./gradlew test` does.

 ### How to get the sample project